 Frozen shoulder usually resolves on its own over time.
 Unfortunately, it may take as long as three years to fully run its course.
 Treatment is used for pain management and to help restore motion and strength.

 Over-the-counter NSAIDs are often used to reduce the pain and swelling of frozen shoulder.
 Some doctors may recommend cortisone injections.
 This is a strong anti-inflammatory medicine that when injected into the shoulder capsule helps relieve inflammation.

 Hydrodilatation is another type of injection used to expand and stretch the shoulder joint capsule.
 This method uses a large volume of sterile fluid injected into the shoulder capsule.
 A radiologist performs this procedure and uses imaging to ensure correct placement of the fluid.

 A less invasive way to restore motion is through physical therapy.
 Specific exercises are performed to stretch the shoulder and increase range of motion.
 Exercises can be done under the supervision of a physical therapist, or they can be learned and practiced at home.
 Heat can be applied to the shoulder before exercising to help loosen the muscles in the area.

 Non-invasive, effective treatment for frozen shoulder is available at Manhattan Sports Therapy.
-Contact us, and schedule an appointment with Dr. Rolland Nemirovsky for a consultation and assessment.
-New York’s elite athletes and active Manhattan residents depend on Dr. Nemirovsky for effective pain-relieving treatment.
+Contact us, and schedule an appointment with Dr. Rolland Miro for a consultation and assessment.
+New York’s elite athletes and active Manhattan residents depend on Dr. Miro for effective pain-relieving treatment.
 We help you get back in the game faster.